**UPDATE May 2026**

 - A fee of RM150 must be paid (IDP validity is 1 year)

 - Note: the applicant must have a plastic physical driving licence.
 The paper 'slip' that has been issued for licence renewals since February 2024 is not valid for overseas use.
-A physical licence can be requested when renewing the licence.
-Evidence of forthcoming travels will need to shown.
-See: https://paultan.org/2024/02/09/jpj-driving-licence-renewal-slip-faq/
+A physical licence can be requested when renewing the licence (for an additional fee).

 Documents needed to apply for an IDP at JPJ:

-- Passport (plus copy of bio page and visa)
+- Passport (plus photocopy of bio page and visa page)

-- Competent Driving Licence (CDL) (and copy of both sides)
+- Competent Driving Licence (CDL) (and photocopy of both sides)

 - Completed Form JPJL1, which can be downloaded here: https://www.jpj.gov.my/wp-content/uploads/2022/04/Borang-Permohonan-Lesen-Memandu-JPJ-L1.pdf